adshares/ads/README.md

 ```

 No standard output means the connection failed.
 You can try to examine err.txt for some clues.
 Correct standard output show the correct account number for the admin of the first node, which is "0001-00000000-9B6F" (the checksum is 9B6F).
-Now let’s change our secret key and create a new account with a new key.
-First let’s generate 2 keys.
+Now let's change our secret key and create a new account with a new key.
+First let's generate 2 keys.

 ```
 ./key "user-0-0"